 To make seemingly invisible processes visible for understanding and thriving

 To bridge theory and praxis, connecting the “why” and the “how”

 To practice research and teaching as liberatory work that builds up community

-To support and empower others to do the same
+To support others in empowering themselves to do the same